Beginnings and Endings

 was speaking of her friends).

-important to know the right thinkers.
-In a town
+still to know the right thinkers.

-with pecky friends asked if Catullus was an
+the one with pecky friends asked if Catullus was an

 astronaut, then confessed she’d mostly read